Junyi00/tp/docs/UserGuide.md

 | `pt/`   | Points        |          | A positive integer up to 999999 |

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-Setting points will also set cumulative points to the same amount, if you wish to keep the current cumulative points, use the `addpoints` command instead.
+Setting points will also set cumulative points to the same amount.
+If you wish to keep the current cumulative points, use the `addpoints` command instead.
 </div>

 <div markdown="block" class="alert alert-secondary">